cloudmesh/technologies/chapters/tech/globus-online-gridftp.md

 communicate in one language.
 For example, in cancer research, physics, biology, chemistry, mathematics, and other disciplines easily interchange data to steer research.

-### OLD TEXT

-GridFTP is a enhancement on the File Tranfer Protocol (FTP) which provides high-performance, secure and reliable data transfer for high-bandwidth wide-area networks.
-The most widely used implementation of GridFTP is Globus Online [@www-GlobusOnline].
-GridFTP achieves efficient use of bandwidth by using multiple simultaneous TCP streams.
-Files can be downloaded in pieces simultaneously from multiple sources; or even in separate parallel streams from the same source.
-GridFTP allows transfers to be restarted automatically and handles network unavailability with a fault tolerant implementation of FTP.The underlying TCP connection in FTP has numerous settings such as window size and buffer size.
-GridFTP allows automatic (or manual) negotiation of these settings to provide optimal transfer speeds and reliability.